collinalexbell/HackMatrix/game-design.md

 - I love that this is a genre of game no one has attempted
 - I love that it could function as Mission Match
 - This will be my first significant success
+- It is the first 3d game I'll have produced

 ## Deadline:
 New Years submit for review.
 Launch on my birthday.